Corpus Prevalence of Multiple-Choice Question Options: Methodology

-Lastly, to address \textbf{RQ3} regarding option availability in lower-quality crowdsourced MCQs, we also use SciQ~\cite{sciq2017}, a dataset containing a broad range of 4-option science questions.
-As this dataset is public, we only use $1000$ MCQs from the test split, which carry a lower risk of being present in training data of the Qwen models we used to generate alternative distractors.
+Moreover, we also use SciQ~\citep{sciq2017}, a dataset containing a broad range of 4-option science questions.
+While the full public question set contains approximately 13 thousand questions, we focus on the \enquote{test} split which consists of 1000 MCQs.
+Only using questions in the \enquote{test} split is crucial, as they carry a lower risk of being present in training data of the LLMs we used to generate alternative distractors.
 It is worth noting that as the original work mentions, in the creation of this dataset, crowd-workers formulated their own distractors, but they also had the option to use suggested distractors generated using a small Random Forest model.
-This is an important characteristic contributing towards lower-quality MCQs, as crowd-workers were generally not domain experts capable of creating pedagogically valid distractors themselves.
-Some examples from all three datasets are presented in Table~\ref{tab:dataset_samples}.
+This is an important characteristic, as crowd-workers were generally not domain experts capable of creating pedagogically valid distractors themselves.
+Lastly, student performance data is not available for the SciQ dataset.

+As mentioned earlier, we limit the scope of this study to MCQs targeting factual knowledge.
+With this scope in mind, we ensured that all MCQ options contained at least one term representing a concept.
+This selection criterion led to the removal of 61 MCQs from the SciQ dataset where the distractors were numerical (e.g., \enquote{one}, \enquote{two}, \enquote{three}) or contained no clear concepts (e.g., \enquote{left}, \enquote{right}, \enquote{center}).
+It is worth noting that MCQs with distractors that were full sentences (e.g., \enquote{Via the efferent lymphatic vessels.}) were not excluded, as long as at least one term was present.
+Some example items from all three datasets are presented in Table~\ref{tab:dataset_samples}.